 Size is among the main factors to consider when buying an AC system.
 Buying the right unit size is a significant step during installation since it will affect its performance, comfort, or efficiency.

 Purchasing an oversized AC unit will only translate to an increase in operating costs.
 This is among the common mistakes people make when buying AC units, resulting in increased spending and eventually not optimizing their comfort.

 On the other hand, buying a small-sized AC unit that is too small for your space should also be avoided as it means the cooling down process becomes ineffective.
 The system can even break down earlier than expected, resulting in further loss.

 For this, you want to inquire with your HVAC contractor regarding the right size for your AC system to buy.
-Alternatively, go with your contractor to the shop to help you make the proper AC unit selection.
+Alternatively, go with your contractor to the shop to help you select the proper AC unit.
 The contractor should perform a detailed cooling or AC size assessment depending on your house’s size and the number of available windows.